Mixing, Routing, Processing, Recording

 FusionDesk mixer interface showing input strips, output strips, meters, VST slots, mix buttons, and the Control Room panel.

-FusionDesk Beta-2 with input and output strips, active mixes, VST insert slots, metering, and recording controls.
+FusionDesk with input and output strips, active mixes, VST insert slots, metering, and recording controls.

 Use Cases